Physics Nobel Prize rewards science on a 'tiny timescale'

 One attosecond is a quintillionth of a second - it is to a second what one second is to the age of the Universe.

-Their work demonstrated that these almost unimaginably short pulses could be used to capture images of processes occurring inside tiny atoms and molecules.
+This work demonstrated that these almost unimaginably short pulses - like an ultra high-speed shutter - could be used to study how electrons behave.

+Electrons are particles inside atoms and they move incredibly fast - in billionths of a second.
+Prior to the laureates' breakthroughs, they effectively appeared as blurs under the most advanced microscopes - their movement and behaviour was too rapid to follow.

+Eva Olsson, chair of the Nobel Committee for Physics, said: "We can now open the door to the world of electrons.
+Attosecond physics gives us the opportunity to understand mechanisms that are governed by electrons."

+"It's incredible," she said.
+"There are not so many women that get this prize - so it's very, very special," she said.

+She explained that the Nobel Committee had called three times before she answered the phone.
+"I was teaching," she said, joking that the last half-hour of her lecture, after she found out, was "quite difficult".
-Prof Pierre Agostini is based at Ohio State University in the US.

-Prof Ferenc Kraus is at Max Planck Institute of Quantum Optics in Germany and Prof Anne L'Huillier is from Lund University, Sweden.
+Prof Pierre Agostini is based at Ohio State University in the US, Prof Ferenc Kraus is at Max Planck Institute of Quantum Optics in Germany.

 The Nobel Prize in Physiology or Medicine, announced on Monday, was awarded to a pair of scientists who developed the technology that led to the mRNA Covid vaccines.